ScriptkidHicks/WitchTurnOnline/README.md

 # SERVICE DEPRECATED
 Hey folks, Witch Turn is now a discontinued prjoect.
 It was deleted on 10/7/23.

-I'm currently in the process of developing an organizational website for fun.
-If you're looking for a similar service, Roll20 does a decent job of the same thing.
-This was a fun project to work on.
+I'm currently in the process of developing a different website, TTRPG Clocks, which will serve a broader array of interests for GM tools.
+It's not at a functional stage yet, but I'll drop a link here when I get to this point.

 # WitchTurnOnline
    *The Witch Turn app is a tool for tabletop players and their gms to manage initiative in games, provide the Gm a way to manage clocks, and the players a way to view some / all of those clocks.
 The dev(s) of this app found that there were a lot of tools online for managing tabletop simulators, or shared dice rolling, but none for visualizing shared clocks, or viewing initiative.*